2sic/2sxc-docs/2sxc Docs Generator/basics/browser/edit/index.md

 The edit UX begins in the page showing the content/data.
 Things like

 * toolbars opening dialogs or performing actions like _publish_, _move up/down_ etc.
-* quickE (Quick Edit) to add / move / delete modules in the page
+* [quickE (Quick Edit)](xref:Basics.Browser.EditUx.QuickE) to customize the toolbar which adds / deletes modules
 * inner-content editing

+## Learn More About...

+You may want to learn more about:

+1. [Customize the Toolbar](xref:Basics.Browser.EditUx.Toolbars.Index) in JavaScript or Razor
+1. Call CMS commands from buttons without using the toolbar
+1. Show certain HTML to editors only